 The Wiersums contended that fault must be apportioned to Lisa because she was negligent when she failed to disclose to Darlene that she did not know exactly where her property lines were and that Harder also owned property in the area.
 In essence, their negligence claim was based on the theory that Lisa had negligently misrepresented or failed to disclose information to the Wiersums, and her negligence thus caused them to trespass on Paul’s property and remove his trees.

 However, the Court held, negligent misrepresentation requires a showing that a party made a misrepresentation in the course of her business, profession, or employment, or in any other transaction in which she has a pecuniary interest.”
-Likewise, liability for failure to disclose information when there is an affirmative duty to do so occurs when someone “fails to disclose to another a fact that he knows may justifiably induce the other to act or refrain from acting in a business transaction.”
-Lisa had no financial interest in what the Wiersums did with their land, and thus owed them no duty under a theory of negligent misrepresentation or failure to disclose information when she had an affirmative duty to do so.
+Likewise, a person is liable for failure to disclose information when there is an affirmative duty to do when someone “fails to disclose to another a fact that he knows may justifiably induce the other to act or refrain from acting in a business transaction.”
+Lisa had no financial interest in what the Wiersums did with their land and thus owed them no duty under a theory of negligent misrepresentation or failure to disclose information when she had an affirmative duty to do so.

 But did Lisa owe a duty to Paul?
-The Wiersums argue that Lisa owed a broad duty of care to her neighbors – both themselves and Harder – and is liable for any unreasonable risk of harm to them that stemmed from her own conduct.
-They support this assertion with references to the Restatement (Second) of Torts § 158 and § 165, and cite to case law from other states for the rule that a “landowner who intends to have timber cut on his land owes a duty to an adjoining landowner to ascertain the boundary line of the adjoining land with diligence and care.”
+The Wiersums argued that Lisa owed a broad duty of care to her neighbors – both themselves and Harder – and was liable for any unreasonable risk of harm to them that stemmed from her own conduct.
+They supported this assertion with references to the Restatement (Second) of Torts § 158 and § 165, and they cited decisions from other states in support of the rule that a “landowner who intends to have timber cut on his land owes a duty to an adjoining landowner to ascertain the boundary line of the adjoining land with diligence and care.”

 The Wiersums also argued that a Texas case held that landowners who intended to cut timber on their own land owed a duty to adjoining landowners to ascertain the boundary lines of the adjoining land.
 But Lisa did not seek out the Wiersums to remove trees from her land, nor did she affirmatively offer inaccurate information about her property boundaries.
 The Wiersums did not ask her for this information and, because this was not a business transaction, she was under no legal obligation to provide it.
 Thus, the Court said, she did not assume a duty to give accurate information to the Wiersums when they asked permission to remove her trees.